-As for real memory capability, though, participants’ Memories were marginally better when they had not had anything to drink.
+As for real memory capability, participants’ memories were marginally better when they had not had anything to drink.

 What you can take away from this: If you have a creative writing task to complete, sinking a few before seeing your English tutor to brainstorm ideas could help!
 But just a small bit of it.
 Do not get really drunk whilst studying, text somebody you shouldn’t, fail your test and blame it on us.

-Another study conducted on alcohol in 2011 discovered ethanol (another word for alcohol) helps the nerves in your brain “[protect] against the development of dementia in Alzheimer’s and Parkinson’s diseases.”
+Another study conducted on alcohol in 2011 discovered ethanol helps the nerves in your brain “[protect] against the development of dementia in Alzheimer’s and Parkinson’s diseases.”

 Remember, though, it’s about moderation.
-Binge drinking Is not great for your brain at all, shape or form.
+Binge drinking is not great for your brain at all, in any shape or form.